Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-8-0-m2.md

   - ML Service

-    To support AI inference offloading between the leaf device such as TizenRT and Tizen, NNStreamer and NNStreamer-Edge are updated as below.
+    To support AI inference offloading between the leaf device such as TizenRT and Tizen, NNStreamer and NNStreamer-Edge are updated as below:

     - Optimize the size of NNStreamer-Edge library (<25KiB).
     - Support various communication protocols such as MQTT, MQTT-Hybrid, AITT, and TCP.